AdobeDocs/audience-manager-learn.en/help/overview.md

     </a>
     </div>
     <p>
-    <em>Perfect starting point for mobile app developers who want to learn how to implement the Adobe Experience Cloud solutions in their [!DNL Android] apps</em>
+    <em>Perfect starting point for mobile app developers who want to learn how to implement the Adobe Experience Cloud solutions in their Android apps</em>
     <p>
   </td>
   <td>